-

 These movements support the muscles used in pull ups, speeding up your progress.

-As a leading physio supplies store in Ireland, Medpoint supports your journey with high-quality exercise equipment and expert recommendations.
+We often get asked, “can resistance bands grow your muscles” and as a leading physio supplies store in Ireland, Medpoint supports your journey with high-quality exercise equipment and expert recommendations that can not only tone but also build your muscles.

 Pull ups may seem out of reach at first—but with the right plan and a good resistance band, they become achievable and incredibly rewarding.